manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 The project can be deployed for numerous other enterprise applications even though this iteration is for health-care use case.
 To deploy for other applications, only the enterprise dataset in the Pinecone vector database should be changed to reflect the intended use case data.
 For example, a use case of the proect for manufacturing use case is available here:

 ### Create Pinecone Vector Database
-To deploy for other applications in industrial settings, the Solution Engineer must first create a Pinecone databases that warehouses the vector embeddings of the dataset of the desired application.
-Infographs detailing how the solution Engineer may set up a free instance of the Pinecone vector database are provided below:
+To deploy for other applications in enterprise settings, the Solution Engineer must first create a Pinecone database that warehouses the vector embeddings of the dataset of the desired application.
+Infographs detailing how the Solution Engineer may set up a free instance of the Pinecone vector database are provided below:

 ---

 #### Create a new index on Pinecone
 <img width="1366" height="768" alt="Image" src="https://github.com/user-attachments/assets/9795a732-4745-457a-84c3-215e06007a1d" />